tuckew/thinkingstranger/README.md

 - 👋 Hi, I’m @thinkingstranger
-- 👀 I’m interested in ... metavesre
+- 👀 I’m interested in ...
+Software Development
-- 🌱 I’m currently learning ... code
+- 🌱 I’m currently learning ...
+Advanced Python
-- 💞️ I’m looking to collaborate on ... code
+- 💞️ I’m looking to collaborate on ...
+Any Advanced Java or Python
-- 📫 How to reach me ... email me
+- 📫 How to reach me ... email me at hughtuckwell@outlook.com

 <!---
 thinkingstranger/thinkingstranger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.